TommyP702/TanPham/README.md

 <img src="https://github.com/TommyP702/TanPham/assets/169327735/f7fae3bf-7fe0-4ac0-b8eb-9be5ebaf7d85" width="300" height="200">

-I'm 31 year old have a strong passion for computers ever since I was 11 with my first eMachine "Never Obsolete"
+I'm a 31 year old have a strong passion for computers ever since I was 11 with my first eMachine "Never Obsolete"

 ## Objective

-My passion has lead me into cybersecurity, and I am now aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-I have provided as much as I can with the skillset I currently have and will continue to add more as I dive deeper into this line of work.
--P.S thank you, for taking the time to read this. =)
+My passion for cybersecurity drives me to pursue a role as a Analyst in a Security Operations Center (SOC).
+I am continuously honing my skills and expanding my knowledge in this field, and I am eager to contribute to a dynamic team.
+Thank you for taking the time to read my profile! =)

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]